 Non-Modifiable Risk Factors

-“Bowel cancer incidence goes up significantly from age 50,” Dr Pavey said.
+“Bowel cancer incidence goes up significantly from age 50,” A/Prof Pavey said.
 “That’s the stage when the screening program kicks in and becomes so important.”

 The National Bowel Cancer Screening Program distributes kits to detect blood in the stool to 50 to 74-year-olds every two years.